 Non-executive directors do not receive performance related compensation.
 Directors' fees cover all main board activities and membership of any committee.
 The Board has not established retirement or redundancy schemes in relation to non-executive directors.
-Non-Executive Directors, Mr Gerard McMahon and Mr Brett Montgomery, each continued their significantly expanded roles in the day-to-day running of the Company.
+During the year two of the Non-Executive Directors, Mr Gerard McMahon and Mr Brett Montgomery, each continued their significantly expanded roles in the day-to-day running of the Company.
+As a result, their contracted remuneration is increased above the base director fees.